Holly Harp

 Helen Roberta Speller (also known as Holly Harp) (24 October 1939 – 24 April 1995) was an American fashion designer based in Los Angeles known for her nostalgic designs and style reminiscent of the hippie era.

 Life

-Born as Helen Roberta Speller on October 24, 1939 in Buffalo, New York, Holly Harp studied art and costume design at North Texas State University, where she met her husband, James "Jim" Harp, who she married in 1965 and would later divorce in 1981.
-The Harps stayed in business together, with Jim starting to serve as sales director in 1986.
-Harp additionally did night classes to learn pattern making.
+Born as Helen Roberta Speller on October 24, 1939 in Buffalo, New York, Holly Harp studied art and costume design at North Texas State University, where she met her husband, James "Jim" Harp, whom she married in 1965 and would later divorce in 1981.
+The Harps stayed in business together, with Jim serving as sales director starting in 1986.
+Harp attended night classes to learn pattern making.
 They had a son, Thomas "Tommy/Tom" Harp.
-Harp died due to ovarian cancer on April 24, 1995 at the Cedars Sinai Hospital in Los Angeles, and additionally had breast cancer.
-Her mother predeceased her, as she had died when Harp was nine years old.
-In addition to her ex-husband, son, and fiancé, Harp was survived by her siblings: sisters Elizabeth Horn and Sarah Bozzola, and brother Thomas Speller Jr.
+Harp died of ovarian cancer on April 24, 1995 at the Cedars Sinai Hospital in Los Angeles.
+She also had breast cancer.
+Her mother predeceased her, dying when Harp was nine years old.
+Harp was survived by her ex-husband, son, fiancé, and siblings: sisters Elizabeth Horn and Sarah Bozzola, and brother Thomas Speller Jr.